upstarter/automata/README.md

   - Helper Nodes for accessing utility AI systems

 - #### A Concurrent, Scalable Blackboard Knowledge System
+  > The central problem of artificial intelligence is how to express the knowledge needed in order to create intelligent behavior. — John McCarthy, M.I.T/Stanford Professor, Creator of Lisp

   - A global blackboard that can coordinate automata without being a central point of failure.
   - Individual automaton blackboards readable by all automata, writeable by owning automaton
-  - Potentially bringing the code to the data rather than the other way around.
+  - Neuromorphic/Probabilistic computing, potentially bringing the code to the data rather than the other way around.

 ### Performance Features:
 - Concurrency